“Climate change” is a phrase you have probably heard multiple times in your life. But what exactly does it mean?

 If the graph looks like this, though…

 …and the average annual temperature aren’t grouping around a horizontal line but instead have been trending upwards for the last hundred years, that means “climate change” is occurring, because the temperature is not consistent, but instead keeps rising over the decades.
+This, of course, isn't a hypothetical example.
+That's really what's been happening.

 Normally, climate change is a natural thing.
 It has occurred throughout Earth’s history.

 The Earth’s atmosphere has been much warmer in the past than it is now.
-If we had been around during the time of the dinosaurs, we would all be wearing t-shirts and shorts whenever T. Rex’s ate us, because the climate then was tropical around the planet.
+If we had been around during the time of the dinosaurs, we would all be wearing t-shirts and shorts whenever T. Rex’s ate us, because the climate then was tropical around most of the planet.

 The Earth’s atmosphere has also been much colder in the past than it is now.
-If I lived 15,000 years ago when the last Ice Age was happening, my hometown in upstate New York would have looked something like this year round:
+If I lived 15,000 years ago when the last Ice Age was happening, my hometown in upstate New York would have looked something like this all year round:

 How can an invisible gas change the climate?
 I’ll be writing about that in my next post.